-- U.S. Citizen or legally in U.S. during entire coverage period.
+- Must be a U.S. Citizen or qualified alien during entire coverage period.

-You can choose to pay a higher monthly cost so that when you need medical care, you pay less.
-Or you can choose to pay a lower monthly cost so that when you need medical care, you pay more.
+By choosing to pay a higher monthly premium, you pay less when you need medical care.
+If you choose to pay a lower monthly premium, you pay more when you need medical care.
 You can choose the level of coverage that best meets your health needs and budget.

 For more information about the basic levels of coverage, visit here.

 You may qualify for a Special Enrollment Period (SEP) if you or anyone in your household in the past 60 days experiences:

 Changes in household size

 - Got married.
 Pick a plan by the last day of the month and your coverage can start the first day of the next month.

 - Had a baby, adopted a child, or placed a child for foster care.
 Your coverage can start the day of the event — even if you enroll in the plan up to 60 days afterward.

 - Got divorced or legally separated and lost health insurance.
 Note: Divorce or legal separation without losing coverage doesn’t qualify you for a Special Enrollment Period.

 - Died.
 You’ll be eligible for a Special Enrollment Period if someone on your Marketplace plan dies and as a result you’re no longer eligible for your current health plan.